Donald · Galloway

 Dungeon Hill — common questions

-- Dungeon Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 465m of ascent and takes most walkers 3-5 hours.
-Terrain: Granite slabs and boulder fields dominate the upper hill — characterful but slow underfoot, especially in wet weather when the lichen-coated slabs become slick.
+- Dungeon Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 465m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Granite slabs and boulder fields dominate the upper hill — characterful but slow underfoot, especially in wet weather when the lichen-coated slabs become slick.

 - Where do I park for Dungeon Hill?